Platoniq/wotify-live/README.md

 npm install
 ```

-Fill the database using th node script
+Fill the database using the node script

 ```
 ./slides.js